dwyl/phase-three/douro.md

 See:
 [**`#119`**](https://github.com/dwyl/phase-three/issues/119)

-We will list our project on Workaway
+We will list our project on `Workaway`
 [and other relevant/similar sites] as soon as we have our plan clearly layed out and somewhere for the people to stay.

+We feel this will be an _exceptionally_ mutually-beneficial arrangement.
+People that want to
+(a) visit Portugal,
+(b) experience permaculture with awesome leisure activities and (c) eliminate their living costs will _jump_ at this opportunity!

-## Main House
+## Main House 🏡

 The main house will be built
 on the site of the current half-finished building.